VincentAlcantara/learnosity-tech-test/README.md

 ## The Learnosity Tech Test
 The Learnosity Tech Test involved completing one of the following challenges:

 1. Create a Custom Question Type Using Guided Instructions
-2. Create an Original Demo Using Their APIs
+2. Create an Original Demo Using Learnosity APIs

 To quickly familiarise myself with the technology behind Learnosity I chose option 1.